Bengal1/Simple-Transformer/README.md

 ### Self-Attention vs. Cross-Attention

-*Self-Attention* is the simplest way of attention. we use the input sequence and the weights to create the query matrix, *Q*, the key matrix, *K*, and the value matrix, *V*, and then execute the attention.
+*Self-Attention* is the simplest way of attention. we use the input sequence and the weights to create the query matrix, $Q$, the key matrix, $K$, and the value matrix, $V$, and then execute the attention.
 This will tell us the affinity between vectors(tokens/words). <br/>
-In *Cross-Attention*, Q comes from the decoder's input (e.g., previously generated tokens or a prompt), while K and V come from the encoder's output, allowing the decoder to focus on relevant information from the input sequence.
+In *Cross-Attention*, $Q$ comes from the decoder's input (e.g., previously generated tokens or a prompt), while $K$ and $V$ come from the encoder's output, allowing the decoder to focus on relevant information from the input sequence.
 This means self-attention captures dependencies within a sequence, while cross-attention links information between two different sequences.
 <br/>